-\cite{jhin2023pad} pioneer this task with the PAD framework, which uses dual-stream neural controlled differential equations and knowledge distillation for simultaneous anomaly and precursor detection.
-For unsupervised training, it generates artificial anomalies by resampling normal data.
+PAD\cite{jhin2023pad} first proposes Precursor-of-Anomaly (PoA) detection, which uses dual-stream neural controlled differential equations and knowledge distillation for simultaneous anomaly and precursor detection.
+For unsupervised training, PAD generates artificial anomalies by resampling normal data.
 However, this simple augmentation strategy fails to simulate the diversity of real-world precursors, limiting PAD's ability to handle varied precursor patterns.

-To address this diversity, MultiRC\cite{hu2024multirc} introduces a multi-scale structure and an adaptive periodic mask, which allows the model to adjust its attended time scale based on dominant frequency domain periods, adapting to precursors of varying durations.
+To address the diversity, MultiRC\cite{hu2024multirc} introduces a multi-scale structure and an adaptive periodic mask, which allows the model to adjust its attended time scale based on dominant frequency domain periods, adapting to precursors of varying durations.
 It also injects diverse noise types to generate negative samples for contrastive learning.
-Despite its progress in time-scale diversity, MultiRC's modeling remains fundamentally confined to the time domain.
-While it uses Fourier Transform to assist in determining mask lengths, its core reconstruction and contrastive learning processes operate on time domain segments, which is ineffective at capturing diverse precursors.
+However, Relying exclusively on time domain features may overlook the gradual pattern changes, failing to detect gradually evolving anomaly precursors.